-Iran is a country with lots of potential to satisfy its visitors.
-There’s not been enough (positive) travel promotion for Iran in the recent decades.
+Iran is a country with lots of potentials to satisfy its visitors.
+There’s not been enough (positive) travel promotion for Iran in recent decades.

 - True Iran is relatively unknown to many in the world.
 So, few travelers come to Iran every year.
-This means less tourists in museums, sights, etc. Go there before it’s overflown with tourists.
+This means fewer tourists to museums, sights, etc. Go there before it’s overflown with tourists.

-- In just one country, you will see the magnificent pre-Islam monuments like Persepolis near Shiraz as well as breath-taking examples of Islamic architecture like Sheikh Lotfollah mosque in Isfahan.
+- In just one country, you will see magnificent pre-Islam monuments like Persepolis near Shiraz as well as breathtaking examples of Islamic architecture like Sheikh Lotfollah mosque in Isfahan.

 - You will see a lot of world heritage sights or those that will be included in UNESCO’s list of Iranian monuments sooner or later.
-Documentation of these sights have been recently accelerated.
+Documentation of these sights has been recently accelerated.

 - Tour prices will soon go up in Iran!
 An annual increase of 20-25 percent in hotel rates is usual and we’re used to it.
-This year other reasons will contribute to an even higher range of prices: subsidy removal plan in Iran.
+This year another reason will contribute to an even higher range of prices: the subsidy removal plan in Iran.
 It is implemented on major commodities like gasoline, power, water, foodstuff, etc.

 When Will Tour Prices Rise?

-Due to the reasons mentioned above particularly No 5, and the fact that foreigners start visiting Iran from late February and the high season beginning from mid March, the main increase in tour prices will be at the new year.
+Due to the reasons mentioned above particularly No 5, and the fact that foreigners start visiting Iran in late February and the high season begins in mid-March, the main increase in tour prices will be at the new year.
 But now, the increase leap has already started.
 The noticeable symptoms will become more tangible for the incoming travelers beginning from Noruz, the Iranian New Year – March 20th, 2011.

 What’s The Solution?

-If you’re planning to include Iran as your travel destinations in 2011, make it quick and put it on top of your list, somewhere between mid Feb to mid March 2011.
+If you’re planning to include Iran as your travel destination in 2011, make it quick and put it on top of your list, somewhere between mid-Feb to mid-March 2011.
 There are 13 days of holiday at the beginning of the Iranian New Year when the roads, museums, sights, streets, etc are extremely busy as Iranians travel a lot inside the country at that time of the year.

 This isn’t a period we operate or recommend you to travel to Iran.
 Hotel room availability is unlikely and rates highly unpredictable.
 Things come back to normality after that and from April 5th.